Edictum

 then:

-message: "Read of sensitive file denied: {args.path}"
+message: "Read of sensitive file blocked: {args.path}"

-3. The call is denied.
+3. The call is blocked.

 4. An audit event is emitted.